 In addition to replacing butter in most of my recipes with avocado, this is another way I love to use the fruit (yes, it’s a fruit because it has a seed), especially when I’m going to a get-together.
 It’s always a big crowd pleaser and ridiculously simple to make.

 - 3 limes, juiced (I don’t have a fancy juice squeezer thing- I just slice the limes in half, and then use my hand to squeeze the juice out. )

 - 2 jalapenos, sliced thinly (or you can leave them out if heat isn’t your thing)

-- 1 big handful fresh cilantro, finely chopped
+- 1 big handful fresh cilantro, chopped up really well

 - 1 tablespoon extra-virgin olive oil

 - 1 tablespoon ground black pepper

 Cut the avocado in half, take the big pit out, and then scoop the insides out with a spoon into a big bowl.
 Using a fork, mash the avocados, but not too hard!
 You want to leave them somewhat chunky.
 Add all the rest of the ingredients to the bowl and very gently mix everything together.
 Put a piece of plastic wrap over the actual surface of the guacamole (as in press it into the bowl of guac) so it doesn’t brown and then pop it into the fridge for about an hour before serving it with tortilla chips.